samhains/samhains.github.io/_projects/2077-open-web-archive.md

 date: 2017-12-08 11:37:34 +0000
 ---

 2077: Open Web Archive is an interactive art installation set in a possible future where the internet has been reduced to an archive in a pile of trash.
 The piece is an interface for a speculative internet; a possible outcome from the corporatisation of online space.
+It is a portal to a dead internet.
+A sick simulation.

 ![](/assets/2077/1.jpg)